Fun Facts

 American alligators can grow up to 15 feet long, but they start life as tiny hatchlings only about 6 to 8 inches long!

-These reptiles have a special valve in their throat that allows them to open their mouths underwater without swallowing water.
+These alligators have a special valve in their throat that allows them to open their mouths underwater without swallowing water.

-Despite their fearsome reputation, mother alligators are very protective and will carry their babies in their mouths to keep them safe.
+Despite their fierce appearance, mother alligators are very caring and will protect their young for up to two years!

-Alligators can go through over 2,000 teeth in their lifetime, as they continuously replace them to maintain their powerful bite.
+Alligators can go through more than 3,000 teeth in their lifetime, as they continuously replace them when they wear down.

 Test Your Knowledge